JackSzwergold/Writing/memories/Putting Trick Candles on Howie’s Birthday Cake But Realizing it Was a Mistake Since it Was an Ice Cream Cake.md

 It was the summer and his birthday was coming up and everyone on the block was excited.
 Nobody on the block ever had a big birthday party but all celebrations were special.
 And we were all excited to wish him a happy birthday and get am small loot bag of random crap that every parent seemed to give every kid back then.

-These gift bags were small, simple and mainly filled with novleties and other junk us kids would typically get from a vending machine on the corner.
+These gift bags were small, simple and mainly filled with novelties and other junk us kids would typically get from a vending machine on the corner.
 But now—thanks to the celebration of someone’s something—we got to get a bag of this fun junk for free.
 And that’s really all us kids wanted: Free, fun junk.

 One of the the things Howie and I usually did was compare notes on where we could find fun junk.
 Back in the 1970s, it wasn’t like you could only get toys at one special store.
 Tons of the cool stuff would usually be found on the racks of corner stores and delis.
 And past that, there was mail order.